 - Try to be more self aware and self critical — Identify the problem, and try to realize that you are to blame for some of it.
 Is it the pickup, the drop-off, the ride, the route, or what?
 If you really focus on how your passengers behave and when, you should be able to identify what you’re doing wrong.

 As general as it sounds, the best way to work your way up from a 4.6 is to be more aware of your habits and how people react to you.
 It’s not always an easy thing to do, because it might mean admitting to yourself that you talk too much, or you drive too aggressively or too passively, or that you’re just not great at using your phone.
 Once you recognize your shortcomings, you can start to change.

-My rating is dropping.
+My average star rating is dropping.
 How long until I get deactivated?

 It depends on your area.
 In larger markets, you can be deactivated after less than 50 rides.
 In smaller markets, Uber won’t deactivate you for low ratings until you get around 100 rides.
 You’ll know you have a real problem when Uber sends you an email warning you that “your account has been flagged for low ratings.”
 Once that emails comes, you can be deactivated within days.

-If I get deactivated due to ratings, can I be reactivated?
+If I get deactivated due to low ratings, can I be reactivated?

 In some cities yes, in others no. If you’ve been deactivated for low ratings, email Uber and ask if they offer a customer service class for deactivated drivers.
 If you complete the class, you will be reactivated.